 But it is prepared in a very hot skillet that transforms leftover rice into the perfect balance of sweet, spicy, hot, salty, crunchy, and delicious.
 It’s my adaptation of a recipe by Chef Del Sroufe, from Forks Over Knives – The Cookbook.
 My version includes extra rice, pineapple, and cilantro, but less garlic.
 This truly is a dish special enough for dinner guests, with just a few oh-so-worth-it steps.

 Here’s the play-by-play.
 Onion, garlic, and serrano pepper are sautéed until tender.
-Cashews toast in the oven while a zesty brown sauce made with tamari, ginger, garlic, and molasses simmers in a saucepan until thickened.
+Cashews toast in the oven while a zesty brown sauce made with tamari, ginger, garlic, and date syrup (or molasses) simmers in a saucepan until thickened.
 The excitement builds when sauce hits the hot skillet along with brown rice, pineapple, green peas, toasted cashews, and fresh cilantro.
 Ready to serve.

 You’ll want to add this to your regular rotation.
 It’s sensational!